 - Finished product: Potency via ICP-MS, hardness on a texture analyzer, and moisture content.
 Every batch retained for three years.

 We never formulate to support any health claims.
-Our job is to deliver a consistent, safe product-period.
+Our job is to deliver a consistent, safe product — period.
+That's it.

 A Note on Equipment

 Silica is abrasive.
 Standard pumps and nozzles wear out fast.
 At KorNutra, we use ceramic-coated nozzles and slower shear speeds specifically for botanical gummies.
-That's not something you'll find in most contract manufacturing facilities.
+That's a detail most facilities overlook.

 What This Means for Your Brand